-The student has the right to appeal the suspension of their Title IV Financial Aid eligibility by utilizing the Satisfactory Academic Progress Appeal Form, as found in the Handbook or can be requested from the Financial Aid department.

-- 1. Appeal must be given to the Financial Aid Specialist within 2 weeks of the Probation/Suspension letter.
+- 1. The student has the right to appeal the suspension of their Title IV Financial Aid eligibility by utilizing the Satisfactory Academic Progress Appeal Form, as found in the Handbook or can be requested from the Financial Aid department. - 2.
+Student may appeal the suspension based on: injury or illness, the death of a relative, or other special circumstance.
+The appeal must explain why the student failed to make satisfactory progress and what has changed in their situation that will allow the student to make satisfactory progress at the next evaluation. - 3.
+Appeal must be given to the Financial Aid Specialist within 2 weeks of the Suspension letter.
 The appeal will be reviewed by the Program Manager and the Financial Aid Specialist within 2 weeks of receipt.
-Appeals will be reviewed on a case-by-case basis and the student will be notified of the outcome of his/her appeal. - 2.
+Appeals will be reviewed on a caseby-case basis and the student will be notified of the outcome of his/her appeal. - 4.
 Disposition of Approved Appeal: An approved appeal will allow the Financial Aid office to award one payment period of Title IV aid while on probation.
 The SAP will be reviewed at the end of the probation period/payment period to determine eligibility for continued financial aid.
-The review will occur after each payment period (prior to any financial aid disbursement) until the student regains acceptable Satisfactory Academic Progress standing. - 3.
+The review will occur after each payment period (prior to any financial aid disbursement) until the student regains acceptable Satisfactory Academic Progress standing. - 5.
 Disposition for Denied Appeal: A denied appeal will mean that the student is not eligible for Title IV financial aid benefits.
 Once financial aid is terminated, the student must make arrangements to cover any remaining program costs within 1 week of the denial notification.